MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/python/how-to-consume-web-services.md

 ## Retrieve and examine service objects

-Authenticated users can retrieve a given [web service object](../../python-reference/azureml-model-management-sdk/service.md), which contains the client stub for consuming that server using the 'get_service()' function from the azureml-model-management-sdk package.
+Authenticated users can retrieve a given [web service object](../../python-reference/azureml-model-management-sdk/service.md), which contains the client stub for consuming that server using the `get_service()` function from the azureml-model-management-sdk package.

 After the object is returned, you can use a help function to explore the published service, such as `print(help(serviceObject))`.
 You can call the help function on any azureml-model-management-sdk functions, even those that are dynamically generated to learn more about them.